lala002-brin/BRIN_ComChem_workshop/Readme_1.md

 ## Checking Job Status
 After submitting your job, you can monitor its progress using the `squeue` command.
 This command allows you to view the status of jobs currently in the queue.
 ```
-squeue -u whoami
+squeue -u wsbrinapctp0i
 ```
 Explanation:

-`squeue` is used to query the scheduler for jobs that are either waiting or running.
+- `squeue` is used to query the scheduler for jobs that are either waiting or running.
-`-u` specifies the user, and `whoami` automatically fetches your username, so it shows the jobs associated with your account.
+- `-u` specifies the user, and
+- `wsbrinapctp0i` automatically fetches your username, so it shows the jobs associated with your account.

 ## Interpreting the Job Status
 Once you run the squeue command, you'll see a list of jobs along with their details.
 The important column to note is the "ST" column, which represents the status of your job.
 Here are common job statuses: